 Big sandy beaches and clear cool waters make Prince Albert National Park ideal for a summer beach getaway.
 There are easily accessible beaches along the edges of Waskesiu Lake.
-The most popular ones are the Main Beach, located at the Waskesiu townsite, and Paignton Beach, found along the southern shore.
+The most popular ones are the Main Beach, located in the Waskesiu townsite, and Paignton Beach, found along the southern shore.

-“I can attest to the beauty of a few of the beaches at Waskesiu Lake… In particular the beaches off the Narrows road or on the way to the Marina.
-Still popular but less traffic and a great place to swim, launch your board or kayak and hang out for the day!” - Carolyn W.
+“I can attest to the beauty of a few of the beaches at Waskesiu Lake…in particular the beaches off the Narrows road or on the way to the marina.
+Still popular but less traffic and a great place to swim, launch your board or kayak and hang out for the day!” – Carolyn W.

 Locals tip – If you have some time on your road trip up to the park, take the scenic route on Highway 263.
 The scenery is beautiful and there’s a good chance you will come across some wildlife.

 3 | Lake Diefenbaker